grumpyjames/birding-almanac/features/a-200-bird-year/part-21-the-farnes-and-more.md

 #### Thursday night

-After a united effort phone-nagging from AB2, Kate and I, Steve returns from work.
+After a united effort phone-nagging from AB2, Kate and I, Dixon returns from work.
 We shove all manner of useful bedding into a car (note to self: shoving large amounts of bedding into a small car can make a journey a lot more comfortable) and set off North.